 I studied the hologram wall, “The Jago is Class 1?
 The highest level?”

 “Yep.
-You need to have collected a certain amount of yomen from bounties in order to move up in class.”
+You need to have collected a certain amount of Yomen from bounties in order to move up in class.”
 She put her hand on the large hologram wall and a long list of ship names scrolled down.
-The Jago was listed as number two with the Breccan being number one by a few million yomen but they were both a hundreds of millions yomen away from the rest of the competition.
+The Jago was listed as number two with the Breccan at number one by a few million Yomen but they were both hundreds of millions of Yomen away from the rest of the competition.
 “Not only that, we’re one of the best in the space port.”

-“If you guys have made this much yomen, why is it we’re always budgeting like we have none and we’re broke?”
+“If you guys have made this much Yomen, why is it we’re always budgeting like we’re broke?”

 “Well…” Rei chuckled nervously.
-“With every excursion we go on, we always end up with more damage costs then we make from the bounty.”
+“With every excursion we go on, we usually end up with more damage costs then we make from the bounty.”

 “That’s right.
 About three months ago they managed to destroy a section of the space port because their bounty got loose.”

 She slapped her hand back on the board.
-The Jago highlighted again in second place, then the amount of yomen went up drastically and the Jago was switched to first place above Breccan.
+The Jago highlighted again in second place and then the amount of Yomen went up drastically, switching the Jago to first place above Breccan.

 The man scoffed.
 “We’ve been saving our energy for more important things, like winning the Millennium Galaxy Race.”
 He said before walking away.

 For such a cool-looking strong man, he sure had a pompous attitude.